Nevenall/sufficient-reason/System/Magick.md

 ### Meta-magick

-  Some sphere components extend the possibilities of your feat instead of directly realating to your effect.
+  Some sphere components extend the possibilities of your feat instead of directly relating to your effect.
 These we refer to generally as Meta-magick.
-The two most common forms are using the Corrispondence sphere for targeting your feat and Prime for extending the duration of it.
+The two most common forms are using the Correspondence sphere for targeting your feat and Prime for extending the duration of it.

-  Meta-magick components are not required, but when used, they are separte instances of that sphere.
+  Meta-magick components are not required, but when used, they are separate instances of that sphere.

 #### Targeting